Torsion of the Khovanov homology: Abstract

 \section{Abstract}

-Khovanov homology is a recently introduced invariant of oriented links in $S^3$.
-Its (graded) Euler characteristic is a version of the Jones polynomial of the link.
+Khovanov homology is a recently introduced invariant of oriented links in $\R^3$.
+It categorifies the Jones polynomial in the sense that the (graded) Euler characteristic of the Khovanov homology is a version of the Jones polynomial for links.
 In this paper we study torsion of the Khovanov homology.
-Based on our calculations, we conjecture that \begin{itemize} \item every link except the trivial knot, the Hopf link, their connected sums and disjoint unions has torsion of order $2$; \item no link has torsion of odd order; \item all homologically thin links are torsion thin, in particular, their torsion is completely determined by the free part of the Khovanov homology; \item a knot is torsion rich if and only if its reduced Khovanov homology has torsion; \item two knots have the same ranks of the Khovanov homology if and only if they have the same torsion. \end{itemize} We prove the first two conjectures for all non-split alternating links.
-We also prove a weakened version of the third conjecture, namely, that all homology slim links are weakly torsion thin.
+Based on our calculations, we formulate several conjectures about the torsion and prove weaker versions of the first two of them.
+In particular, we prove that all non-split alternating links have their integer Khovanov homology almost determined by the Jones polynomial and signature.
+The only remaining indeterminacy is that one cannot distinguish between $\Z_{2^k}$ factors in the canonical decomposition of the Khovanov homology groups for different values of $k$.

 -0.65cm